Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 **Steps in the QUINT online workflow:**

 1. **Prepare image for upload**.
-2. **Upload the images** to the workbench and convert them to the DZI format required by the tools using our conversion tool.
+2. **Upload the images** to the workbench and convert them to the DZI format required by the tools.
 3. **Register the images to an atlas** in two steps using *WebAlign* (linear registration) and *WebWarp* (nonlinear refinement).
 4. **Extract features** to be quantified by segmentation using *Webilastik* or upload your own segmentations.
 5. **Quantify features** in atlas regions using *WebNutil*.